Author : CA. Ajay Khandelwal

 Thus, it is very clear that payment of leave encashment on retirement is fully exempt only in case of govt. employees (Central/ State govt.).
 For others, the exemption is restricted to the limit fixed by Central Govt. in Official Gazette.
 The limit upto 31.03.2023 was Rs.
 3,00,000/- fixed vide Gazette notification No. S.O.
 588(E), dated 31st May, 2002 applicable for employees retiring on or after 01.04.1998.
 The limit has been increased to Rs.
 25,00,000/- vide Gazette notification no. 31/2023/F. No. 200/3/2023-ITA-I dated 24.05.2023, applicable for employees retiring on or after 01.04.2023.

 Therefore, non-govt. employees cannot take full exemption.
 They can take maximum exemption of Rs.
 3,00,000/- and have to pay tax on the balance amount of leave encashment.
 There is no notification/amendment in the aforesaid limit till date.
-Had the govt. intended to increase the limit, it would have been done in Union Budget 2021.
+Had the govt. intended to increase the limit, it would have been done in Union Budget 2021 or 2022.
 So, the limit of Rs.
 3 lacs only will apply.